-Dispossession is the story of people fighting for their communities who believe that housing is a human right, not a luxury.
+With unprecedented access to residents, politicians and experts in the housing industry and media, Dispossession is the story of people fighting for their communities, of people who know the difference between a house and a home, and who believe that housing is a human right, not an expensive luxury.

 Birds Eye View advocates and elevates the female perspective in film - through 'action!' not just words.
 All welcome.